 3. DK The Dog Encyclopedia Reference Book

-- Extensive breed coverage: Includes a wide variety of dog breeds
+- Extensive breed coverage: Offers information on a wide range of dog breeds for thorough research

 4. CWP Dachshunds Owner's Guide